nan0s7/drowsylemon/README.md

 I'm constantly working on ways to make this more efficient without needing to reduce the usability drastically.

 For example; my script only updates the time once per minute, and every few minutes it makes sure to sync when it checks for a new time with when the new minute starts.
 This ensures the time updates use as little power as possible while keeping the displayed time reliable and accurate to a few seconds.

-I would recommend to use the Bash version as the Python 3 version is more for experimentation, and is not as well optimised and updated.

 ## Plugins
 Under construction.
 Right now you can add a plugin by using `source <script>` then just use the function from `<script>` inside `drowsylemon`.